bradberger/php-geoip-check/README.md

 ## Installation

 The MaxMind API was installed here via Composer, and is included in this package.
-If you're already using composer, change the require line in geoip-functions.php to match the location of your Composer autoload file.
+If you're already using composer, change the require line in example.php to match the location of your Composer autoload file.

 For example, change: